 Easter Basket Staples

 Homemade gift – Like I said, I’m crafty and I love it.
-This year I might do bean bags they can toss or maybe drawstring backpacks.
+Last year I did bean bags they could toss around and create some fun.
+I totally forgot to take pictures but they loved them.
+This year I think I’ll do little drawstring backpacks.
 I have so much fabric lying around and a sewing machine so this is a way I can add something they will love without spending more money.
 This will be a fun creative outlet for me too!

 Related Post: DIY Backdrop for Easter Pictures